Where To Find The Best Street Food In Tenerife

 Their menu is mainly breakfast dishes so if you find yourself nearby in the morning it is well worth a trip.
 Everything that they cook is fantastic, but if you had to choose one thing to order you should try the black pig burger.
 Another great choice is the bocadillos; these baguettes are served fresh with different fillings like fried egg and calamari or avocado and goat's cheese.
 You may not be eating from a street food vendor like in other world destinations, but the food here is indicative of local flavors.

 The friendly and energetic staff will be happy to take your order while you enjoy the charming ambiance of the restaurant.
 Try their pork and Laing or a dish of boa cooked to perfection.
 They have some sweet dessert options like cheesecakes, croissants or fruitcakes, too.
+Why not dine here before a night on the town in Tenerife?

 The Kiosko is a wonderful place to grab breakfast, brunch, lunch or dinner in Tenerife.
 It is a popular picnic spot serving some authentic Spanish cuisine that you just have to try during your visit to Tenerife.
 Dine in or pick up your food and enjoy under the gorgeous sky.